 Before the zip file with the freshly-generated project is returned by the back-end, one more action must take place.
 It communicates with the Azure DevOps API through the REST template, creates the Azure repository with the chosen Spring Boot and Camunda Platform 7 application, and creates build and infrastructure pipelines that are ready to be used.

 This part is extremely important.
 We need to recognize that at this point the client is not only given a Spring Boot and Camunda Platform 7 application with custom features, but also pipelines that are ready to be run.
-The effort that’s usually needed to take place when creating cloud resources and the whole deployment infrastructure is reduced to a minimum.
+The effort that’s usually needed to take place when creating Cloud resources and the whole deployment infrastructure is reduced to a minimum.
 This approach is called infrastructure as a code (IAAC) and is a huge enablement and efficiency booster for the development teams.

-Once this part is finished, the user ends up not only with the necessary cloud infrastructure but also a Spring Boot and Camunda Platform 7 application that’s already in the Azure repository.
+Once this part is finished, the user ends up not only with the necessary Cloud infrastructure but also a Spring Boot and Camunda Platform 7 application that’s already in the Azure repository.
 In addition, they also get to download a zip archive of the project.

 Now, let’s try to imagine an example scenario.
-As a team of developers, you are trying to launch another microservice in your cloud infrastructure that will automate the business processing management, and it will be orchestrated by the Camunda Platform embedded in Spring Boot.
+As a team of developers, you are trying to launch another microservice in your Cloud infrastructure that will automate the business processing management, and it will be orchestrated by the Camunda Platform embedded in Spring Boot.
 For the sake of this example, let’s imagine that the process will be taking care of a new customer’s onboarding.
-At this point, the usual challenge would be to adjust the existing cloud infrastructure with a proper configuration that will enable a new instance of another microservice in our already existing system.
+At this point, the usual challenge would be to adjust the existing Cloud infrastructure with a proper configuration that will enable a new instance of another microservice in our already existing system.

 The next step, if necessary, would be to implement custom features.
 Let’s say we want to utilize our Camunda Platform with Azure SQL database.
 In this new scenario, the overall effort is significantly reduced as simply selecting this feature in the user interface form of the enablement platform leads to the generated project being automatically enhanced with all the necessary implementation for Azure SQL database support.
-Moreover, the generated pipelines will be enhanced by creating cloud infrastructure like the database itself, following the IaaC pattern.
+Moreover, the generated pipelines will be enhanced by creating Cloud infrastructure like the database itself, following the IaaC pattern.
 Now, the solution is ready to be deployed (also through generated pipelines) and after the proper adjustments, it’ll be ready for production use.
-This is just a simple example of how the work of development teams is accelerated by this platform when it comes to bringing Camunda to the Azure cloud.
+This is just a simple example of how the work of development teams is accelerated by this platform when it comes to bringing Camunda to the Azure Cloud.

-Automation + Business = Success
+Summary: Automation + Business = Success

 It is fair to say that implementing the generic platform for Camunda solutions in Azure was a huge success in the organization.
 To summarize: